In this post we will go through the general framework for how to deal with a bad boss.

 Who’s got more power when the sh*t hits the fan?
-The ones with proofs
+The ones with Evidences

 For example, based on the information you gather, is it illegal in your jurisdiction to:

-Note: be careful on what counts as proof and what carries more weight: in some countries it’s OK to record conversations, in some others emails count more than texts.
+Note: be careful on what counts as evidence and what carries more weight: in some countries it’s OK to record conversations, in some others it’s illegal.
+Do text count as much as email?
+That’s all info you need to know.
 This is why you consult an employment lawyer knowledgeable of your jurisdiction.

 Which enemy is easy to beat?
 The one with his guard down

 Law #21 of the 48 laws of Power suggests to play a sucker to catch a sucker.

 The dumber you see, the easier for you to spin your web.